timotheeandres/hugo-acting/content/personal-information.en.md

 **Other profession:** Programmer

-**Hobbies:** Tabletop and live-action roleplay, video games, Magic: The Gathering
+**Hobbies:** Tabletop and live-action roleplay, video games, Magic:&nbsp;The Gathering